 Step 3: Prepare the exported Data for comparison

 We will now use an excel function called VLOOKUP (or Vertical Lookup).
-To learn more about VLOOKUPs you can visit this link: VLOOKUP in Excel
+To learn more about VLOOKUPs, you can visit this link: VLOOKUP in Excel.

-Next open the Stock Count export .csv file.
+Next open the Inventory Count export .csv file.
 Similar to the Item export, we will ignore most of the data on this file.
 Ignore Columns A - B, and D - F. We are only interested in the values in Column C, 'Item'.

 Copy the entire contents of Column C to Column B in our new sheet (where we previously pasted Column A with 'Name').

-The last step in data preparation is removing the duplicates (if any) from your Stock Count list.
+The last step in data preparation is removing the duplicates (if any) from your Inventory Count list.
 Click on the header of Column B and type the following (holding each key until all three are pressed):